RevenueCat/docs/docs/web/revenuecat-billing/product-setup.md

     - *Didn't have any subscription yet*: Only customers that have never had any subscription in this Project (including in other Apps of the project) are eligible for a trial.
     - *Didn't have this subscription yet*: Only customers that have never subscribed to this product are eligible for a trial.
 - **Grace period**: Length of the subscription access retention after a billing issue.
-- **Price**: The price that will be charged for every period of the subscription.
-Currently, only USD is supported.
+- **Price**: The price that will be charged for every period of the subscription in each currency.
+You can add prices in additional currencies by clicking "Add price".
+Only one price can be set per currency.
+[Read more about multi-currency support in RevenueCat Billing](./multi-currency-support).

 ![New product configuration page](/images/rc-billing/new-product-configuration.png)